 10. Policy reports

-Policy-related reports help you make sure everyone in your organization has access to the necessary policy documents.
+Policy-related reports help you make sure everyone in your organization has access to the necessary policy or regulatory documents.
 In this way, you see all the policy documents on the platform, which users have access to them and who accepted the site policies.

 11. Compliance reports

 These types of LMS reports are a must-have and a must-use.
 One of the main advantages of having an LMS is that it streamlines compliance training.
-With these reports, trainers can get at-a-glance insights into the company’s compliance training and see which courses are required for this purpose, their status, and the number of enroller users.
+With these reports, trainers can get at-a-glance insights into the company’s compliance training and see which courses are required for this purpose, their status, and the number of enrolled users.
 They can quickly make adjustments if, for example, one team or department has failed to finish or even get enrolled in an important course.

-6.The-12-types-of-LMS-reports-your-e-learning-platform-must-offer_compliance-reports Stay on top of compliance training with compliance reports.
+Stay on top of compliance training with compliance reports.

 12. Custom LMS reports

-This enables them to create comprehensive or simple reports based on their specific needs.
 Custom reports help save a lot of time.
 You only gain access to the information you need the most without searching for it in a generic report.

 There are multiple items you can include or exclude from ad-hoc reports, such as: